-- 1. Submit a Graduate Admissions Application and non-refundable application fee. - 2.
-Hold initial certification in early childhood education, childhood education or childhood special education. - 3.
-Provide evidence of the completion of either an undergraduate or graduate degree, which includes a minimum of 30 credits in liberal arts as required by New York State teacher certification requirements. - 4.
-Have achieved a minimum cumulative GPA of 3.0 (on a scale of 4) or the equivalent, in the highest earned degree. - 5.
-Submit results from the GRE Test. - 6.
-Submit two (2) letters of recommendation, at least one from an academic source. - 7.
+- 1. Submit a Graduate Admissions Application and non-refundable application fee.
+Initial certification is NOT required, however; candidates with initial certification in early childhood education and/or childhood education may apply. - 2.
+Provide evidence of the completion of either an undergraduate or graduate degree, which includes a minimum of 30 credits in liberal arts as required by New York State teacher certification requirements. - 3. .Have achieved a minimum cumulative GPA of 3.0 (on a scale of 4) or the equivalent, in the highest earned degree. - 4.
+Submit your GRE test results, or proof of an earned master's degree. - 5.
+Submit two (2) letters of recommendation, at least one from an academic source. - 6.
 Prepare an admission essay to answer the following question: "Why are you interested in pursuing a career in special education?"